$\mathrm{Pin}^-(2)$-monopole invariants

 The $\Pin^-(2)$-monopole map is defined as

+where $\mu$ is a (compact-supported) $i\lambda$-valued self-dual $2$-form.
 The moduli space is defined by $\M = \Theta^{-1}(0)/\G^w$. \begin{Proposition} The moduli space $\M$ is compact. \end{Proposition} \proof Let $[(A_n,\Phi_n)]$ be any sequence in $\M$.
 In general, one can prove that the sequence has a chain convergent subsequence. (\cite{DF}, Chapter 5 and \cite{FC}, Chapter 7.)
 Since there is only one critical point on $Y=S^3$, the subsequence converges in $\M$. \endproof The differential of $\Theta$ at $x=(A,\Phi)$ is given by

 where $Dq_\Phi$ is the differential of $q$.
 Then

 Therefore, if $(A,\Phi)$ is a $\Pin^-(2)$-monopole solution, then $\D_{(A,\Phi)}\circ\I_\Phi(f)=0$, which forms the deformation complex:

 The cohomology groups are denoted by $H^i_{(A,\Phi)}$.